tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-testnets.md

 Now that your node is in full sync, you can proceed with the most important part: (1) your baker parameters import into your baker node and (2) submit your baker registration on the blockchain.

-You will have to first fund your baker address with enough tez (6000 minimum) to cover the bond requirement.
+After you generate the baker address below, fund it with enough tez (6000 minimum) to cover the bond requirement.
 You can do this by sending tez from your main account or exchange to the baker address.

 #### Import Soft key to TezBake